 In connection with the Company's acquisition of the Pennsylvania Brewery, Diageo North America, Inc. ("Diageo") and the Company entered into a Packaging Services Agreement dated August 1, 2007 (the "Packaging Services Agreement"), pursuant to which the Company agreed to blend and package the Diageo products that were being produced at the Pennsylvania Brewery by Diageo.
 The Packaging Services Agreement commenced on June 2, 2008, the date on which the Company purchased the Pennsylvania Brewery, and called for a term of approximately two years, subject to certain early termination rights.
-Similar to contracts that the Company has historically entered into to meet its supply needs, the agreement provides for guaranteed service capacity and production service for producing Diageo products which includes labor, machinery and warehouse space; however, there are no minimum volume guarantees by Diageo and the capacity commitment by the Company will decline over the term of the agreement.
+Similar to contracts that the Company has historically entered into to meet its supply needs, the agreement provided for guaranteed service capacity and production service for producing Diageo products which included labor, machinery and warehouse space; however, there were no minimum volume guarantees by Diageo and the capacity commitment by the Company declined in phases over the term of the agreement.

-On November 19, 2008, the Company received notice from Diageo that it will be terminating the Packaging Service Agreement, as amended, effective at the conclusion of the second phase of the Packaging Services Agreement on May 2, 2009.
-No early termination penalties will apply.
+On November 18, 2008, Diageo notified the Company of its intention to terminate the Packaging Services Agreement at the conclusion of the second phase, and on May 2, 2009, the Packaging Services Agreement terminated.
+No early termination penalties were applicable.

-During the three months ended March 28, 2009, the Company recorded \$3.6 million in revenue under the Packaging Services Agreement, based upon units produced.
-As of March 28, 2009, the Company has \$0.5 million in deferred revenue related to advance payments under the Packaging Services Agreement.
+During the three and six months ended June 27, 2009, the Company recorded \$1.5 million and \$5.1 million, respectively, in revenue under the Packaging Services Agreement, based upon units produced.